 Graduate School of Arts & Sciences

-The Graduate Division of Religious Studies (GDRS) is one of the many graduate programs available within the Graduate School of Arts & Sciences here at Boston University.
-Both prospective and current GDRS students can find general information about graduate education at the University as well as useful links to graduate resources, regulations, and administrative offices through the Graduate School of Arts & Sciences website.
+The Graduate Program in Religion (GPR) is one of the many graduate programs available within the Graduate School of Arts & Sciences here at Boston University.
+Prospective GPR students can find general information about graduate education at the University as well as useful links to graduate resources, regulations, and administrative offices through the Graduate School of Arts & Sciences website.

 Updated annually and no longer in print form, the Graduate School of Arts and Sciences Bulletin is available entirely online.
 Follow the link to the right for the 2010-2011 GRS Bulletin.

-A complement to the GRS Bulletin, this handbook is a valuable reference tool for students in the GDRS.
-It provides answers to students most frequently asked questions and outlines both the academic and administrative expectations of GDRS students as they progress through their degree.
+A complement to the GRS Bulletin, this handbook is a valuable reference tool for students in the GPR.
+It provides answers to students most frequently asked questions and outlines both the academic and administrative expectations of GPR students as they progress through their degree.